MLH-Fellowship/FellowBot/README.md

 - Got to Discord Dev Portal -> Auth0  -> give the bots the rights to send messages -> copy the link which appears.
 - copy the link in your own browser and authorize the bot.
 - Voila!
 Your bot is ready!

+## Adding the bot to your server
+- Enter your server token in the FellowBot website to add the bot your server
+- Make a PR with your details in `Fellows.csv` to get access to confidential information restricted to MLH Fellows
+- Yippee!
+You are done.

 ## Contributing 👬
 Being open-source fellows, we used this opportunity to invite contributions from the whole MLH family!.
 The project is hence hosted as open source and you are welcome to make it more scalable and better !